NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Helpandsupport/Howtousethisimplementationguide.guide.md

 ## Searching the Implementation Guide

-A search feature is provided in the Implementation Guide to help find and navigate to specific content.
+A search feature is provided in the Implementation Guide to help find, and navigate to, specific content.
 Please note that results appear in date order and may reference earlier versions of the Implementation Guide.
 Always check that the result navigates you to the version you need.

 ## Intended Audience